micmejia/bible-dump/NKJV/Acts/Acts 23.md

 I found out that he was accused concerning questions of their law, but had nothing charged against him deserving of death or chains.

 ###### 30
-And when it was told me that [^d]the Jews lay in wait for the man, I sent him immediately to you, and also commanded his accusers to state before you the charges against him.
+And when it was told me that the Jews lay in wait for the man, I sent him immediately to you, and also commanded his accusers to state before you the charges against him.
 Farewell.

 ###### 31
 Then the soldiers, as they were commanded, took Paul and brought _him_ by night to Antipatris.